A Day of History and Celebration

 Our March 15th Traditions

-Last year, Andrew and I spent March 15th at our winehouse in the Balaton Highlands.
-The village held a small but heartfelt commemoration in the square, complete with children reading Sándor Petőfi’s famous Nemzeti dal (National Song).
-It was intimate, with the added charm of local wine making the rounds—because in Hungary, no historical event is too solemn for a toast.
+Andrew and I love experiencing March 15th at our winehouse in the Balaton Highlands.
+The town holds a small but heartfelt commemoration in the square, complete with children reading Sándor Petőfi’s famous Nemzeti dal (National Song).
+It’s intimate, with the added charm of local wine making the rounds – because in Hungary, no historical event is too solemn for a toast.

 What to Expect in Budapest on March 15th